Some of the most common questions occupational therapists get from parents and teachers are about tips to improve handwriting.

 –Using a highlighter, trace the baseline of his letters on his written work, following along the bottom of each one.
 It might look like the hills of a roller coaster or the baseline might fall down below the bottom line.
 Talk about how it looks and how writing is easier to read if the baseline is smooth and flat.
 Then, highlight the bottom handwriting line on his blank paper before he writes to show him where his baseline should be.

 –Provide a visual and tactile cue by cutting a long rectangular “window” (the same width as the writing lines on the page) out of a strip of cardboard and placing it where the child should write.
 The window provides a boundary for the child to bump into with his pencil as he writes and a clear visual boundary.
+This is one of our favorite tips to improve handwriting!

 –Handwriting paper with raised lines – Another great tactile cue for kids who tend to make their letters too big.